zalbasri/HapticsFinal/README.md

 Programs to run for game: controller.ino, graphics.pde<br />
 Notes:
 - Run Arduino code first
-- Change port number in graphics.pdu according to your device
+- Change port number in graphics.pde according to your device